avvprime/nayswap/README.md

 This was one of my very first projects (2021).
 It's a complete project, but I abandoned it due to my lack of experience and poorly written code.
-It is not good and contains lots of bugs and bad practices, I share it here only for the proving previous experience not because its good or helpful.
+It is not good and contains lots of bugs and bad practices, I share it here only for the proving previous experience.

 You'll see some of the folders are missing its because they are mostly third partly libraries.